collins-isiwu/Blog-API/README.md

 ## How to Run
 1. Install pipenv in a commandline prompt with "pip install pipenv"
-2. Run pipenv with pipenv install shell
+2. Run pipenv with "pipenv install shell"